redstone99/hass-alert2/README.md

 ### Notifications

-Each time an alert fires, a notification can be sent.
-Notifications can also be sent periodically to remind you of previous alert firings.
+Notifications can be sent when an alert starts firing, when an alert stops firing, and periodically as a reminder that an alert is still firing.

+Notification message text be specified for when an alert starts firing (via `message`) or stops firing (via `done_message`), but the reminder message text is fixed.

-There are a few mechanisms available for controlling when a notification is sent.
+There are a few mechanisms available for controlling when and whether notifications are sent.

 * `notification_frequency_mins` - this config parameter specifies how often notifications or reminders are sent for a specific alert.
-It applies to single or multiple firings.
+By default it applies to single or multiple firings.
 So whether an alert is firing continuously for a long time or fires many times, notification frequency does not exceed this parameter.
 The parameter also controls how often reminder notifications are sent.

 * Ack'ing an alert prevents any further notifications for the current firing (for condition alerts) or previous firings (for event alerts) of the alert.
 Condition alerts cause notification reminders to be sent until the firing is ack'd.
 Ack'ing affects only the current firing of the alert, not future firings.